-The Company's investment in Aesthetic Sciences Corporation ("Aesthetic Sciences"), a medical device company, is carried at cost after adjustment for impairment losses.
+The Company's investment in Aesthetic Sciences Corporation ("Aesthetic Sciences"), a medical device company, is reported as an investment in non-public company, non-fair value in the accompanying Consolidated Balance Sheets and is carried at cost after adjustment for impairment losses.
 Since there is no readily available market value information, the Company periodically reviews this investment to determine if any other than temporary declines in value have occurred based on the financial stability and viability of Aesthetic Sciences.